Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

-# Quickstart for Java + Wildfly + Agentless Rookout with Docker
+# Quickstart for Java + Wildfly debugging

-A sample application for using Agentless Rookout + Java + Wildfly with Docker .
+A sample application for debugging Java + Wildfly apps using Rookout and Docker.

 Before following this guide we recommend reading the basic [Java + Rookout] guide